jamesyoung-15/FallDetection/README.md

 - Blazenet (from Mediapipe)
 - Yolo V8 Pose

 Seems like Movenet or Yolo V8 most suitable as it supports multi-person pose detection.
-Need further testing for performance and speed.
+Movenet multi-pose lite is faster (~ 4 fps on RPI 4) but Yolo is more accurate.
+Will probably use Yolo and try to optimize further.

 #### Movenet and Yolo Pose Keypoints